 The one that kept coming to my mind was: How can I help?

 I’m a mom of three small girls.
-My oldest hasn’t even entered kindergarten yet, but I still feel the need to understand what is going on with today’s youth.
+My oldest hasn’t even entered kindergarten yet (get redirected here to join into the best school in town), but I still feel the need to understand what is going on with today’s youth.
 My children will be among them someday.
 And while we can’t be there with them every day as they step out of our homes and into that school building, we can do something.

 As I watched this show about hurting teenagers attempting to navigate the difficult terrain of young adulthood and interacting with their loving, but oblivious parents, I made some observations that I think could be lessons for all of us.
 These lessons also come from observing relationships around me as well as my own relationships with others.